Searching for

 4. Expected Outcomes

-During the research period, the SOM Foundation is anticipated to have periodic interactions for the purpose of providing feedback and focus to maintain a high level of excellence throughout the research effort.
+During the research period, the SOM Foundation will schedule periodic check-ins for the purpose of providing feedback and focus to maintain a high level of excellence throughout the research effort.

-The research portion of the prize is expected to be completed a year after its start date.
-The start date can vary to match academic calendars but needs to be no later than September 30, 2022.
+Research is expected to be completed a year after its start date.
+The start date can vary to match academic calendars but needs to be no later than September 30, 2025.

-The leading faculty and academic institution submitting the grant application may present the results at the end of the project at a public event held at their institution.
+The lead faculty member(s) and academic institution may present the results at the end of the project at a public event held at their institution.
 Faculty will be responsible for seeking out additional opportunities to disseminate research findings at relevant professional, public, and civic events, as well as in online and print publications.

 5. Application Requirements